 Sperm health is another important factor for male fertility, and there are a few factors that contribute:

-- Sperm quantity (or sperm count) – A reduced sperm count can cause infertility.
+• Sperm quantity (or sperm count) – A reduced sperm count can be one of the causes of infertility in men.
 Sperm quantity is the number of sperm per milliliter of semen from one ejaculation.
 There’s a wide range for “normal” sperm quantity – but it starts at 15 million sperm per milliliter of semen.

 Chromosomal or hormonal abnormalities